demichelislab/prodeTool/README.md

 <!-- badges: end -->

-N.B.: this repository is still a work in progress.
+*this repository is still a work in progress.*
+*N.B.: with current version 0.1.0, NIE and NICE scores will result as NAs in case of a gene displaying a number of neighbors > 2000.
+Planning to extend it to 10000*

 PRODE is an analysis framework that integrates Gene Effects data and Protein-Protein Interactions to compute, for each gene, Neighborhood-Informed Essential (NIE) or Neighborhood-Informd Context Essential (NICE) scores.